greenboxal/doggohub/doc/administration/reply_by_email.md

 ### Dedicated email address

-This solution is really simple to set up: you just have to create an email address dedicated to receive your users' replies to GitLab notifications.
+This solution is really simple to set up: you just have to create an email address dedicated to receive your users' replies to DoggoHub notifications.

 ### Catch-all mailbox